-The following significant changes in operations, industry initiatives, programs, personnel, objectives, and Governing Board occurred between August 1, 2021, and January 31, 2022, in comparison with the Corporate Plan Summary.
+The following significant changes in operations, industry initiatives, programs, personnel, objectives, and Governing Board occurred between August 1, 2021, and April 30, 2022, in comparison with the Corporate Plan Summary.

 Operations, industry initiatives, and programs Due to the COVID-19 pandemic, CDC staff worked from home and meetings were in virtual format during the quarter.
 Despite that, the CDC continued to offer all the regular programs and services to the dairy industry and continued its collaboration with other government departments.
-Personnel The CDC has hired additional auditors to provide audit services to provinces that were previously served by other organizations.
+A partial return to the office is planned for June 6, 2022.
+Personnel No significant changes occurred in this quarter.
 Objectives No significant changes occurred in this quarter.
-Governing Board After the end of Bob Ingratta's term as Chairman of the CDC in December, the the government announced the nomination of Jennifer Hayes as the new Chairperson.
-Ms. Hayes had been Commissioner of the CDC for four years prior to this nomination.
-As a result, the position of Commissioner is currently vacant.
+Governing Board The position of Commissioner remained vacant during the quarter.